On Dangerous Ground: Plot

 The two men chase Danny up a rugged, snow-covered stone peak.
-The boy loses his footing and falls to his death in front of them.
-They climb back down to where the body lies, face down in the snow.
-Wilson turns him over and Brent says in an awed voice, “Just a kid, that's all he is…He's just a kid.”
-Brent gently pushes Wilson aside, takes the boy into his arms and carries him to the nearest house.
+Danny loses his footing and falls to his death.
+Wilson carries Danny's body to the nearest house.
 Mary arrives, having heard the gunshot.
-Later, in the bedroom with her brother's body, she prays that God will grant Danny forgiveness and peace.
+In the bedroom with her brother's body, she prays that God will grant Danny forgiveness and peace.

-Wilson walks back to her home with her.
-He tells her he almost had Danny safe.
-He asks if she will now have the surgery she postponed for Danny's sake.
-She confesses she is afraid.
-He wants to help her. but she wants no pity and sends him away.
+Wilson walks with Mary back to her home and asks if she will now have the surgery.
+She confesses that she is afraid, and Wilson wants to help her but she wants no pity and sends him away.
+Wilson drives all night to reach the city, pensively remembering the recent events.
+Later, he returns to the house and reunites with Mary.

-Wilson drives all the way back to the city, through the night, remembering what people have said to him.
-Dissolve to the sunlit house and cut to Mary, on the stairs.
-A windchime rings as Wilson comes in the door.
-They walk towards each other, right arms outstretched, then clasp hands and draw each other into a passionate embrace.